Skip to main content

 Conservation And Sustainability

 The conservation of Ilha das Cobras is inseparable from the management of Paranaguá Bay as a whole.
-The bay faces threats from port-related pollution and expansion, urban effluent discharge, sedimentation from deforestation in the watershed, and intense fishing pressure on commercially valuable species including the pink shrimp, crab, and mullet.
+The bay faces threats from port-related pollution and expansion, urban effluent discharge, sedimentation from deforestation in the watershed, and intense fishing pressure on commercially valuable species including pink shrimp, crab, and mullet.
 The franciscana dolphin, which uses the bay as critical habitat, is classified as vulnerable globally and faces mortality from incidental entanglement in fishing nets.
 Mangrove conservation is a priority, as these ecosystems serve as carbon sinks, storm buffers, and nursery habitats simultaneously.
-The IAT works with Ibama (the Brazilian federal environmental agency) and municipal authorities to coordinate management across the multiple protected areas in the bay.
+The IAT works with federal environmental agencies and municipal authorities to coordinate management across the multiple protected areas in the bay.
 Community engagement with artisanal fishing communities is essential for achieving sustainable outcomes.

 Visitor Ratings